 DHS Hurricane Long 5

-This is the rubber used by Ma Long, arguably the greatest player ever.
+This is the blade used by Ma Long, arguably the greatest player ever.
 It is a fast blade, so you really do need good technique to be able to balance the speed with good control.
 It seems to work well with most rubbers.

 This blade is not as fast as others on my list.
 I really like it, as it suits my game – mixing spin attacks with controlled rallying, blocks and a few pushes.
 It feels very controllable to play with, but you can still play with speed and spin when you want to.